 I went just a bit past Namaka and decided to start winding my way South-west back to Frank Lake.
 On the way, I was treated to a flock of Gray Patridge – the sun was in the exact wrong position but I snapped a shot anyway as they squawked and waddled away.

-I drove home just as the sun was setting, and to top of the day, found a pure white Male Snowy.
+I drove home just as the sun was setting, and to top off the day, found a pure white male Snowy Owl.
 The lighting was perfect and it was a great end to a fantastic drive.